 Can a Pulmonary Function Test Detect Lung Cancer?

-doctorlookingatanxrayWhen you have breathing problems or other possible symptoms of lung cancer, your doctor might recommend having a pulmonary function test done.
+Lung Cancer When you have breathing problems or other possible symptoms of lung cancer, your doctor might recommend having a pulmonary function test done.
 These tests show how well your lungs perform when you breathe in and out.
-While these tests are done for a number of reasons, detecting lung cancer is one of them.
+While these tests are done for a number of reasons, pulmonary test for lung cancer is one of them.

 Who Needs a Pulmonary Function Test?

 Pulmonary function tests are done to detect some lung or respiratory system diseases and conditions.
-Some of these include a narrowing in the airways, lung cancer and changes in the way your lungs move oxygen to your blood.
+Some of these include a narrowing in the airways, lung cancer, and changes in the way your lungs move oxygen to your blood.
 These tests are also used to determine how effective treatments are for asthma and other respiratory conditions or to show if your lungs have been damaged by environmental substances.

 Why Might Your Doctor Order a Pulmonary Function Test?

-Your doctor may have you take a pulmonary function test if you are showing certain signs and symptoms associated with lung cancer, emphysema, chronic obstructive pulmonary disease or other lung conditions.
-Some of these symptoms include frequent or chronic coughing, shortness of breath, wheezing, coughs that produce phlegm and trouble breathing.
+Your doctor may have you take a pulmonary function test if you are showing certain signs and symptoms associated with lung canceremphysemachronic obstructive pulmonary disease, or other lung conditions.
+Some of these symptoms include frequent or chronic coughing, shortness of breath, wheezing, coughs that produce phlegm, and trouble breathing.

 What Should You Expect During Your Test?